 At the end of the day, after you have been as productive as you can, you need to unplug.
 Sometimes it can be hard.
 Even after a long day you are still tempted to pick up your phone to check on emails or go over your to-do lists or check how many people visited your site since you last checked.
 There is a way to motivate yourself to stay away for a little while and have fun at the same time.
 It is called Forest.
 It is a game of sorts.
 You set a timer for how long you want to be away from your device.
 While that timer is going a tree will grow.
 If you interrupt it before the time is up, you kill the tree.
 The better you are at keeping away, the better your forest will become.
 You can even compete with friends to see who ends up with the better forest.
 Forest is available on Android, iOS and for Chrome and Firefox web browsers.

 These app and programs are just the tip of the iceberg.
 There are so many other ones out there that can help you spend your time wisely and make your blogging life the best it can be for you.
-I hope this helped you to see what is out there to help you.
 Until next time, Happy Blogging!